cilium/cilium/Documentation/security/policy/language.rst

     The kube-apiserver entity represents the kube-apiserver in a Kubernetes cluster.
-This entity represents both deployments of the kube-apiserver: within the cluster and outside of the cluster. cluster
+This entity represents both deployments of the kube-apiserver: within the cluster and outside of the cluster. ingress
+    The ingress entity represents the Cilium Envoy instance that handles ingress L7 traffic.
+Be aware that this also applies for pod-to-pod traffic within the same cluster when using ingress endpoints (also known as *hairpinning*). cluster
     Cluster is the logical group of all network endpoints inside of the local cluster.
 This includes all Cilium-managed endpoints of the local cluster,